Declaring Bankruptcy in Australia

 Bankruptcy and your Income

-You can Declare Bankruptcy and Keep your House
+Bankruptcy and your Assets

 There is no limit to the number of times you can declare bankruptcy.
 If you have been bankrupt before and have found you are once again in a position where you are struggling with your debt, you may declare bankruptcy again.